EzryStIago/training/docs/workshops/genomics_1.md

         Proper-paired reads map to different chrom:312

 ```
+-Example 3 <br>
-In the next example we calculate the RNA-seq reads coverage over gene body using `geneBody_coverage.py`.
+In this  example we calculate the RNA-seq reads coverage over gene body using `geneBody_coverage.py`.
 However, this script requires  that bam files to be sorted and indexed.
 We will do it using `samtools`.
 Moreover for calculations and generation of  graphical outputs  R-package is needed.<br>
 Load `samtools` and `R-Project` modules and go to the tophat_out sample folder